 Dear Family and Friends:

-Wisdom with the modular building
+- Wisdom for our old modular building

-Paul and Naomi Sondergaard
+All for Jesus, Paul and Naomi Sondergaard

 Ruthanne, Nathan, Hannah, Aletheia, and Andrew